Dealing with high gas and electricity bills

 Household Support Fund (England).
 If you live in England, you may be able to receive a small grant to to support with energy bills.
 Contact your local council to check if you may be eligible.

 Winter Fuel Support Scheme (Wales).
 Under this scheme, you may be eligible for a one-off payment of £200 if you are in receipt of certain benefits.
 If you are eligible, you will need to apply to your local council for the payment.
-Applications open on 26 September 2022.
+The application deadline is 5pm on 23 February 2022.

 For more information, including full eligibility criteria, see GOV.Wales.